Beach Patrols 2026

 Float To Live

-• Lean back, using your arms and legs to stay afloat
+3. Move your hands and legs to help you stay afloat

 Planning a visit to the coast?